Squeezed by Rising Food Prices?

-*You are breast-feeding (up to 1 year after delivery as long as you are breast-feeding)
+*You are breastfeeding (up to one year after delivery as long as you are breastfeeding).

-*It has been 6 months or less since you delivered your baby or terminated the pregnancy
+*It has been six months or less since you delivered your baby or terminated the pregnancy.

 To find a WIC agency, call TEL-LINK at 1-800-TEL-LINK or 1-800-835-5465, or check with your local health department.

 - Contact your local MU Extension center for more information or to see if they have classes on nutrition and saving money at the grocery store.

 - For more information call MU Extension's Show-Me Nutrition Line at 1-888-515-0016